lisongxu/CSCE156-Project-DB/README.md

   * Introduction (5 points) : Provide a short introduction to your application.
 For example, what features and functionality does it provide at a high-level?
 Who will use the application?

   * ER Diagram (5 points) : Present an Entity-Relational (ER) Diagram illustrating all your database tables and their relationships.
-You can utilize tools like  MySQL Workbench or free https://drawsql.app/ for automatic generation of an ER Digram from your MySQL code.
+You can utilize tools like  MySQL Workbench or free https://drawsql.app/ for the automatic generation of an ER Diagram from your MySQL code.

   * 3NF Compliance (10 points) : Provide a justification for 3NF compliance of all your database tables.
 That is, justify that they have no group of values for an attribute, no partial dependencies, and no transitive dependencies.

   * UML Diagram (5 points) : Display a Unified Modeling Language (UML) diagram to represent all your Java classes and their relationships.
 The [PlantUML plugin](https://github.com/cbourke/ComputerScienceII/blob/master/resources/uml.md) for Eclipse can be employed to automatically generate a UML diagram from your Java code.

-  * Mapping (5 points) : Describe the correspondence between database tables and Java classes, include a briefly rationale.
-For example, identify which Java class stores the data of each database table?
+  * Mapping (5 points) : Describe the correspondence between database tables and Java classes, including a brief rationale.
+For example, identify which Java class stores the data of each database table.

-  * Synchronization (5 points): Describe how you synchronize your Java data with the data on the database server, along with a breif justification.
+  * Synchronization (5 points): Describe how you synchronize your Java data with the data on the database server, along with a brief justification.
 For example, outlining when to load which data from the database server to Java? when to save which data from Java to the database server?

   * Testing (5 points): Describe how you test each component and the overall application.